Snowflake-Labs/sfquickstarts/site/devlabs/terraforming_snowflake.md

 ## Create a Service User for Terraform
 Duration: 5

-We will now create a separate user from your own which will use key pair authenticaion.
+We will now create a separate user from your own which will use key pair authentication.
 This is primarily done in this lab due to limitations in the provider to cache credentials and lack of support of 2fa.
-It will also be how most ci/cd pipelines will run Terraform leveraging service users.
+It will also be how most CI/CD pipelines will run Terraform leveraging service users.

 ### Create an RSA key for Authentication